Sammy-F/moov-app/README.md

 * Unable to swipe to refresh on profile pages

 ## Building
 The project can be checked out from GitHub in Android Studio by going to VCS > Checkout From Version Control > GitHub.
 At this point, you can go to Build > Rebuild Project which will produce an APK.
  Once the build is finished, you should go to the project's root directory > app > build > Outputs > Apk.
 In this location, there should be an app_debug.apk file.
+This file can be installed on an Android phone and run as long as non-Play Store app installations are authorized.